RexManglicmot/lora_fine_tuning/README.md

+## Staus

+Still working on

+To do:
+- create info the new dataset.
+Have a current dataset.
+-

+## Inspiration for this project

 ## Introduction
 This project demonstrates how LoRA (Low‑Rank Adaptation) fine‑tunes a single base language model into multiple specialized versions using lightweight adapters.
 Each adapter is trained for a specific subset of the dataset, enabling businesses to achieve domain‑specific accuracy without retraining the full model.